 - Bed linen, pillows, quilt, electric blanket & alarm clock

-- Bath towels, hand towels, face washers, soap, toilet paper & a hair dryer
+- Bath towels, hand towels, face washers, soap, toilet paper and a hairdryer

 (Please bring your own beach towels)

 - Full equipped kitchen (microwave, kettle, toaster, cutlery, crockery, glassware, baking utensils and ovenware)

 - Dishwashing liquid, sponges and tea towels